2026 HarvestEd Victoria

 HarvestEd Victoria brings together students from across Victoria to explore the world of agriculture, sustainable food systems, and how innovation can address global challenges such as food waste and food security.

-Cost: Fully funded by The William Buckland Foundation
+Cost: Free of cost.
+The program is fully funded by The William Buckland Foundation

 Learning Outcomes